UMAprotocol/UMIPs/UMIPs/umip-64.md

     1. Query INDEX/ETH Price from Uniswap using 1 minute TWAP (0x3452a7f30a712e415a0674c0341d44ee9d9786f9).
     2. Query INDEX/ETH Price from Sushiswap using 1 minute TWAP (0xa73df646512c82550c2b3c0324c4eedee53b400c).
-    3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5).
+    3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5 - this is a 70/30 INDEX/ETH pool).
     4. Query the ETH/USD Price as per UMIP-6.
-    5. Multiply the INDEX/ETH prices in steps 1, 2 and 3 by the ETH/USD price to get the respective INDEX/USD prices.
+    5. Take the median of prices acquired from step 1, 2, and 3.
-    6. Take the median of prices acquired from step 5
+    6. Multiply the INDEX/ETH price from step 5 by the ETH/USD price from step 4 to get the respective INDEX/USD prices.
     7. Take the result from step 6 and round to 6 decimals to get the INDEX/USD price.
     8. (for USD/INDEX) Take the Inverse of the result of step 6 (1/ INDEX/USD) and round to 18 decimals to get the USD/INDEX price.